heera88/helm-demo/README.md

 ## {{ vars }}

-In the *templates* folder, *.yaml* files pull values from *.Chart* and *.values* files.
+In the *templates* folder, *.yaml* files pull values from *Chart.yaml* and *values.yaml* files.

-*.Chart* has metadata about the chart, such as name, version etc
+*Chart.yaml* has metadata about the chart, such as name, version etc

-*.values* exposes configuration that can be changed/set at the time of deployment.
+*values.yaml* exposes configuration that can be changed/set at the time of deployment.
 Eg, *service.type, image.repository*

 ## Installing